Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Deletion of AzOps generated File

+By removing a AzOps generated file of a supported resource type AzOps removes the corresponding resource in Azure.

-Default AzOps behaviour when performing deletion of locks, policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure, based on `AzOps - Pull` generated templates at all Azure scope levels `(Management Group/Subscription/Resource Group)`.
+_Supported resource types include: locks, policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure._

 - For any other `AzOps - Pull` generated resource **deletion** is **not** supported by AzOps at this time.

-By removing a AzOps generated file of a supported resource type AzOps removes the corresponding resource in Azure.

 **_Please Note_**